-Finding an assisted living community to meet the needs of your aging loved one requires research, legwork, and lots of discussion.
+Finding an assisted living community to meet the needs of an aging loved one requires research, legwork, and lots of discussion.
 It’s not a choice you can make sight unseen.
 You’ll want to tour potential communities before you and your loved one make a decision.

 Whatever approach you choose, preparing ahead is the key to making the most of each tour.